matteleuteri/OpenCodeProjects/README.md

 # OpenCodeProjects
-These are some things I made with OpenCode.
+These are some things I made.